Why you can trust Jerry

-In short, use a crate or safety harness and make the ride rewarding to keep your pupper happy and safe in your vehicle.
+Use a crate or safety harness and make the ride rewarding to keep your dog happy and safe in your vehicle.

 You’ll also need to make sure you have good car insurance coverage (whether you’re driving with or without your furry friend).
 The insurance comparison and broker app Jerry has all you need to find the lowest rates for the best policies—and it’s 100% free to use.

-But, uh, what if your dog just…hates the car?
+But what if your dog just hates the car, or you're especially concerned about their safety?
 Read on to learn some tips for driving with your dog.

 If you love your dog, we trust that you want what’s best (and safest) for your good boy.
 Luckily, dogs can be crate-trained—they’ll actually learn to love it!
 You’ll want to secure the crate in your car so it doesn’t slide around.